|This is without a doubt the rarest clock I will own in my lifetime.

 I am going to offer this clock for sale for a limited time.
 If you are interested in the clock and would like

-to make a serious offer please send me an email.
+to make an offer please send me an email.
+Just click the Request information buttom below.